Horizonnns/rsschool-cv/cv.md

 # About Me:

 _I am 24 years old.
-I studied at a technical university at the faculty: Environmental Engineering and Water Management.
-Not to say that my specialty is not in demand, but I don’t like it for some reason.
-Now I have begun to study diligently in the IT field in Front-End.
-My strengths:
-Finding solutions to most problems on your own.
+I studied at the Technical University at the faculty of Environmental Management and Water Management.
+Not to say that my specialty is not in demand, but I don’t like it.
+At the moment, I have been working as a Front-End developer for almost 1 year.
+My strengths: Find solutions to most problems independently.
 I am flexible, reliable and have excellent time tracking skills.
-I am purposeful, purposeful, reliable, responsible person.
-I am a mature team worker and adapt to any difficult situations.
+I am a goal-oriented, goal-oriented, reliable, responsible person.
+I am a mature team worker and can adapt to any difficult situations.
 I can work well both in a team and on my own initiative.
-Target: "Full-Stack Software Engineer"._
+Goal: "Full stack software engineer."_

 # A little about my experience:

 Worked on such cases as: Authorization, Login, Modal windows, Card dropdowns, Sliders, Various menus, Geographic map of the country with points containing information, Created admin panels, created routings for pages, Validation of forms.
 I made websites using SSR SSG technologies.
 Created queries and output data from the backend.
 I made various procedural requests, created various landing sites, mainly did projects on Vu, Naxt Inershia.
 Worked with the assemblers of the Vite project, webpack.
 I made a landing page for the Anor company.
 In addition, there were many different projects within the company

 # Skills and Proficiency

 - Npm, Yarn
 - JavaScript
 - Tailwindcss
 - Git/Hub/Lab/Bitbucket